Supai and Havasu Canyon

 Havasu Canyon Trail

 The route runs down the open wash at a gentle grade, heading for red sandstone cliffs at the top of the Supai Formation.
 Walking down the wash is fairly easy because the gravel is moderately firm in most places, and at each bend in the canyon, there is a trail up on the bank to shortcut the turn.
-In fact, there are trails up on the bank almost everywhere that the canyon is wide enough for a bank.
+In fact, there are trails up on the bank almost everywhere where the canyon is wide enough for a bank.

 Havasu Canyon Trail

-Outskirts of Supai Village (view northeast).
+Outskirts of Supai Village (view NE)

 The route runs down Havasu Canyon, following an irrigation canal for a while.
 Roads and trails start to fork off, but watch for sign such as "Cross Bridge to Village" to find your way.